maglietti/explore-ai3/guides/ai3-sql/ignite3-sql-guide.md

 ) ZONE ChinookReplicated;
 ```

+> [!NOTE]
-These tables are assigned to the `ChinookReplicated` zone since they contain reference data that doesn't change often but is frequently accessed.
+> These reference tables are placed in the `ChinookReplicated` zone with 3 replicas because they contain static data that is frequently joined with other tables.
+Having a copy on each node improves read performance.

 Now, let's create the Track table, which references the Album, Genre, and MediaType tables: